UIA World Congress

 From Cooking Sections

 Cooking Sections is a London-based studio formed by Spaniard Daniel Fernández Pascual and Israeli Alon Schwabe.
-They come from the world of architecture, but their distinctive feature is a multidisciplinary environmental research often focused on food.
-These investigations allow them to reveal "industrialization and extraction practices that are transforming the planet".
-Their work takes various forms, such as the installation they presented at the Botín Centre in Santander last autumn, The Lost Waves.
-The disappearance of the Mundaka wave was the starting point for reflecting on the devastation in the marine environment.
+They come from the world of architecture, but their distinctive feature is multidisciplinary environmental research often focused on food.
+This research allows them to reveal "practices of industrialization and extraction that are transforming the planet".
+Their work takes on diverse formats, such as the installation they presented at the Centro Botín in Santander last autumn, The Lost Waves.
+The disappearance of the Mundaka wave was the starting point for reflecting on the ravages of the marine environment.
 "There are many, many waves threatened with extinction, due to the construction of new ports, the dredging of new channels, and new forms of fishing that increasingly alter the seabed.
 It is about becoming aware that the surface and the seabed are connected.
 And that steps must be taken to protect the waves," they warn.

 From a Certain Study

-The Barcelona-based studio Cierto Estudio, founded by Marta Benedicto, Ivet Gasol, Carlota de Gispert, Anna Llonch, Lucia Millet, and Clara Vidal, is known for some emblematic works in Barcelona in recent years, such as the green axis of Consell de Cent street, and especially for its work in the field of housing, where a housing block at Illa Glòries stands out.
+The Barcelona-based firm Cierto Estudio, founded by Marta Benedicto, Ivet Gasol, Carlota de Gispert, Anna Llonch, Lucia Millet, and Clara Vidal, is known for some emblematic works in Barcelona in recent years, such as the Consell de Cent street green axis, and especially for its work in the housing sector, where a block of flats in Illa Glòries stands out.
 The UIA has recognized it with the first UIA Young Architects award for its contribution to contemporary architectural practice.
-For the jury, Cierto Estudio embodies "a model of shared authorship that reinforces its commitment to inclusive processes and to a practice founded on common values."
+For the jury, Cierto Estudio embodies "a model of shared authorship that reinforces its commitment to inclusive processes and to a practice based on common values."
 "The studio stands out for its commitment to architecture as a tool to improve the living conditions of the majority, with special attention to housing.
 In both public and private commissions, their work reflects a coherent design approach that seeks to improve living conditions while maintaining a careful balance between architectural quality and broader social impact," says the jury.
 Among those awarded by the UIA this year is the Fetdeterra studio.

 Andrés Jaque / Office for Political Innovation

 The Madrid-born architect Andrés Jaque, founder of the Office for Political Innovation and dean of Columbia's architecture school, is one of the five finalists for the Shift Landmark competition, an urban laboratory for innovation and climate adaptation to be built in Rotterdam's new Waterkant district.
 It is a complex of up to 30,000 m² that will include an immersive experience of 10,000 m², a hotel, a conference center, and gastronomic spaces.
-The project starts in Rotterdam because 55% of the Dutch territory is vulnerable to floods and a large part of the city is below sea level, which is why it is considered a global symbol of resilience.
-Jaque's project is titled Planetary landmark for the climate age" (Planetary monument of the climate age), and is conceived as "an operational section of the planet of transformation", where there would be immersive experiences capable of activating "new social behaviors".
+The project is starting in Rotterdam because 55% of the Dutch territory is vulnerable to flooding and a large part of the city is below sea level, making it considered a global symbol of resilience.
+Jaque's project is titled Planetary landmark for the climate age" (Planetary monument of the climate era), and is conceived as "an operational section of the planet of transformation," where there would be immersive experiences capable of activating "new social behaviors".

 Family photo of the UIA congress presentation at COAC.

-Barcelona, at the center of the global debate on cities, housing, and ecological transition
+Barcelona, at the center of global debate on cities, housing, and ecological transition

-The UIA congress, from June 28 to July 2, will include over 100 sessions, a large 4,000 m² central exhibition, and more than 70 tours of Barcelona and its surroundings, connecting the content with the territory and opening exceptional spaces for the occasion.
-The main venues will be the Barcelona International Convention Centre (CCIB), the Disseny Hub Barcelona, and the Tres Xemeneies complex in Sant Adrià de Besòs, while the Sagrada Família will host the Gold Medal award ceremony and the UIA triennial prizes.At the presentation of the program, held at the COAC headquarters, the mayor of Barcelona, Jaume Collboni, emphasized that World Capital of Architecture 2026 “reconnects architecture with citizens,” and that the Congress “will once again place Barcelona at the center of international debate.”The Minister of Territory, Housing, and Ecological Transition, Sílvia Paneque, championed the role of architecture in building a society “fairer, more sustainable, more human,” thirty years after the first UIA congress in Barcelona.
-She defined architecture as “an act of transformation” that also shapes the framework for policy action, and summarized the major challenges to be debated: architecture designed for humans and for ecological systems and biodiversity; building without destroying, prioritizing reuse and rehabilitation; linking transformations to the roots and identity of the territory; understanding public space as a humanist right; and analyzing the impact of permanent change – especially digitalization and artificial intelligence – on the urban fabric.
-Paneque also insisted on the “biographical interconnection” between the city and the people who inhabit it, concluding that “modernity and urbanity are the most human possibilities for coexistence in freedom for human beings.”On the other hand, the Vice-President of the International Union of Architects and of the Congress, Teresa Táboas, remarked that the congress “is open not only to architects, but to everyone,” because the transitions affecting the planet “do not respect the boundaries of any discipline.”
-She described the congress as a “polyphony of perspectives, geographies, disciplines” seeking a common melody and defended the “miracle” of UIA congresses, capable of making architecture “stop talking to itself and become listening, a meeting, to create a symphony.”
-For Táboas, “the world is in transition; this is the only certainty,” and what is done with this transition – how it is thought, built, and inhabited – will also depend on what emerges from this congress in Barcelona in the summer of 2026.
+The UIA congress, held from June 28 to July 2, will include over 100 sessions, a large 4,000 m² central exhibition, and more than 70 itineraries through Barcelona and its surroundings, connecting content with the territory and opening up exceptional spaces for the occasion.
+The main venues will be the Barcelona International Convention Centre (CCIB), the Disseny Hub Barcelona, and the Sant Adrià de Besòs Three Chimneys complex, while the Sagrada Familia will host the Gold Medal ceremony and the UIA triennial awards.At the program presentation event, held at the COAC headquarters, the mayor of Barcelona, Jaume Collboni, emphasized that World Capital of Architecture 2026 "reconnects architecture with citizens," and that the Congress "will once again place Barcelona at the center of international debate."The Minister of Territory, Housing, and Ecological Transition, Sílvia Paneque, advocated for the role of architecture in building a "more just, more sustainable, more human" society, thirty years after the first UIA congress in Barcelona.
+She defined architecture as "an act of transformation" that also shapes the framework for political action, and summarized the major challenges to be debated: architecture designed for humans and for ecological systems and biodiversity; building without destroying, prioritizing reuse and rehabilitation; linking transformations with the roots and identity of the territory; understanding public space as a humanist right; and analyzing the impact of permanent change – especially digitalization and artificial intelligence – on the urban fabric.
+Paneque also insisted on the "biographical interconnection" between the city and the people who inhabit it, concluding that "modernity and urbanity are the most human possibilities for free coexistence for human beings."On the other hand, the Vice President of the International Union of Architects and the Congress, Teresa Táboas, remarked that the congress "is open not only to architects, but to everyone," because the transitions affecting the planet "do not respect the boundaries of any discipline."
+She described the congress as a "polyphony of perspectives, geographies, and disciplines" seeking a common melody and advocated for the "miracle" of UIA congresses, capable of making architecture "stop talking to itself and become listening, encounter, to create a symphony."
+For Táboas, "the world is in transition; this is the only certainty," and what is done with this transition – how it is thought, built, and inhabited – will also depend on what emerges from this congress in Barcelona in the summer of 2026.

 stats